First Search for Light Dark Matter in the Neutrino Fog with XENONnT: Abstract

 \section{Abstract}

-We search for dark matter (DM) with a mass [3, 12] \gevcsq ~using an exposure of \SI{3.51}{\ton\times\year} with the XENONnT experiment.
-We consider spin-independent, spin-dependent, momentum-dependent, mirror DM, and self-interacting DM with a light mediator coupling to Standard Model particles.
+We search for dark matter (DM) with a mass [3, 12] \gevcsq ~using an exposure of \SI{3.51}{\tonwhole\times\yearwhole} with the XENONnT experiment.
+We consider spin-independent DM-nucleon interactions mediated by a heavy or light mediator, spin-dependent DM-neutron interactions, momentum-dependent DM scattering, and mirror DM.
 Using a lowered energy threshold compared to the previous WIMP search, a blind analysis of [0.5, 5.0] \keV nuclear recoil events reveals no significant signal excess over the background.
-XENONnT excludes spin-independent DM-nucleon cross sections $>$ \SI{2.5e-45}{cm^2} at 90\% confidence level for 6 \gevcsq ~DM.
-The solar \beight neutrino coherent elastic neutrino-nucleus scattering background accounts for approximately half of the background in the signal region.
+XENONnT excludes spin-independent DM-nucleon cross sections \SI{>2.5e-45}{cm^2} at 90\% confidence level for 6 \gevcsq ~DM.
 In the considered mass range, the DM sensitivity approaches the `neutrino fog’, the limitation where neutrinos produce a signal that is indistinguishable from that of light DM-xenon nucleus scattering.

 \itsec{Introduction} The XENONnT experiment \cite{XENON:2024wpa}, operated at INFN Laboratori Nazionali del Gran Sasso, is primarily designed to search for weakly interacting massive particles (WIMPs) \cite{Roszkowski:2017nbc,Jungman:1995df,Bertone:2016nfn} with a mass scale of \gevcsq -TeV/$c^2$.
-By lowering the energy threshold compared to our previous WIMP search \cite{XENON:2023cxc}, we are able improve the sensitivity to light dark matter (DM).
+By lowering the energy threshold compared to our previous WIMP search \cite{XENON:2023cxc}, we are able to improve the sensitivity to light dark matter (DM).
 However, as we increase the exposure, the solar \beight neutrino coherent elastic neutrino-nucleus scattering (\cevns) background begins to affect the sensitivity gain.
-This gradual slowdown in sensitivity improvement for light DM with additional exposure is known as neutrino fog \cite{OHare:2021utq,Billard:2013qya,Ruppin:2014bra,Akerib:2022ort,Billard:2021uyg}.
-In this Letter, we report on the first search for light DM with a mass [3, 12] \gevcsq, achieving DM sensitivities into the neutrino fog.
+This gradual slowdown in sensitivity improvement for light DM with additional exposure is known as the neutrino fog \cite{OHare:2021utq,Billard:2013qya,Ruppin:2014bra,Akerib:2022ort,Billard:2021uyg}.
+In this Letter, we report on the first search for light DM with a mass of [3, 12] \gevcsq, achieving DM sensitivities into the neutrino fog.
 This search utilizes the same dataset and analysis techniques as in our recently reported search for solar \beight neutrino via \cevns interaction \cite{XENON:2024ijk}.